 Myopia significantly increases the risk of developing sight-threatening eye diseases later in life, such as cataracts, glaucoma, retinal detachment and macular degeneration.
 The higher your child’s myopia, the greater the risk.

-If you’re concerned about your child’s long-term eye health and vision, contact The Myopia Management Center at Drs.
-Farkas, Kassalow, Resnick & Associates in New York City & Roslyn today.
-We can help.
+If you’re concerned about your child’s long-term eye health and vision, contact Drs.
+Farkas, Kassalow, Resnick & Associates in New York City today. our eye doctors can help.

 What is Myopia Management?